OctopusDeploy/blog/blog/2022-q2/devsecops-respond-to-vulnerabilities/index.md

 An important aspect of this script is the ability to find the latest release deployed to a given environment.
 This means comparing dates returned by the Octopus API.

 The Octopus API returns dates in the ISO 8601 format, which looks like `2022-01-04T04:23:02.941+00:00`.
-Unfortunately, [Python 3.6 does not support timezone offsets that include colons](https://bugs.python.org/issue15873), forcing us to strip them out before parsing and comparing the dates.
+Unfortunately, [Python 3.6 does not support timezone offsets that include colons](https://bugs.python.org/issue15873), forcing you to strip them out before parsing and comparing the dates.

 The `compare_dates` function takes two dates as strings, strips out the colons, parses the result, and returns a value of `1`, `0`, or `-1` indicating how `date1` compares to `date2`: